 Because having a baby is different for everyone, preparing for the arrival of your little one can be overwhelming whether you are adopting or giving birth.
 Recognizing that parenting partners, grandparents and siblings all have a role in new baby's life is important.

-Lives of children and families are greatly enriched by involvement from both parents.
-New parenting partners can get 'lost in the shuffle' when it comes to new babies and postpartum moms.
-At LMH, we encourage all parenting partners to be as actively involved with the new baby as possible.
+Lives of children and families are enriched by involvement from both parents.
+New parenting partners can get "lost in the shuffle" when it comes to new babies and postpartum moms.
+At LMH Health, we encourage all parenting partners to be as actively involved with the new baby as possible.

-To jump-start the involvement, we ask birthing partners in the Family Birthing Center to 'announce' baby's arrival by pushing a special button on the wall in the nursery.
+To jump-start the involvement, we ask birthing partners in the Cindy Murray Family Birthing Center to "announce" baby's arrival by pushing a special button on the wall in the nursery.
 When the button is pushed, Brahm's Lullaby plays over the hospital-wide speaker system, providing a popular mental reprise to employees, visitors and patients alike.